Rouble weakens past 96 vs dollar as rate decision looms

 The rouble appeared to halt its sharp strengthening after satisfied comments on the rouble's current position and prospects from President Vladimir Putin and his economic aide Maxim Oreshkin.

+Putin told an economic forum in Russia's far east on Tuesday that exporters' "restrained" return of foreign currency was putting the rouble under pressure, but promised no sudden moves, such as a return to capital controls, to limit rouble volatility for now.

-The head of Russia's largest lender Sberbank SBER.MM said the rouble had weakened this year due to a sharp increase in imports and the outflow of capital.
+However, the head of Russia's largest lender Sberbank SBER.MM, German Gref, said the authorities were not doing enough to stabilise the rouble, whose weakening this year he put down to a sharp increase in imports and the outflow of capital.

-"At the moment the rouble is unjustifiably undervalued," Sberbank's German Gref said in an interview with state television.
+"At the moment the rouble is unjustifiably undervalued," Gref said in an interview with state television.
 "A fair exchange rate would be at the level of 80-85 roubles (per dollar)."

+"And that's why they are actively working to understand, firstly, the reasons, and secondly, to find mechanisms to solve this problem."

-The rouble tumbled past 100 to the dollar last month, which led the central bank to raise rates by 350 basis points to 12% on Aug.
+The rouble tumbled past 100 to the dollar last month, prompting the central bank to raise interest rates by 350 basis points to 12% on Aug.
 15 in an emergency meeting.

-Most economists polled by Reuters expect another hike at its next scheduled meeting on Friday, but top bankers are leaning towards a hold.
+Most economists polled by Reuters expect another hike at the regulator's next scheduled meeting on Friday, but top bankers are leaning towards a hold.

 Late on Tuesday, the economy ministry updated its macroeconomic forecasts, envisaging higher inflation and a weaker rouble over the coming years, as the costs of Russia fighting the war in Ukraine mount.